NHS Vasectomy

 After Surgery:

-• Avoid sexual activity and heavy lifting for 1 week
+Avoid sexual activity and heavy lifting for 1 week and no sport for 2 weeks.

-• You must continue using contraception until a semen test confirms no sperm (usually 16 weeks post-op)
+You must continue using contraception until a semen test confirms a successful procedure.

 What Are the Risks?